 General de Gaulle flew from paris to the south of France on November sixth to visit two of France's largest nuclear energy centres.

-General de Gaulle flew from paris to the south of France on November sixth to visit two of France's largest nuclear energy centres.
+Background: General de Gaulle flew from paris to the south of France on November sixth to visit two of France's largest nuclear energy centres.
 The uranium plant at Pierrelatte, near Montelimar, and the reactor-testing centre at Cadarache, near Aix en Provence, were practically deserted as the President and a party of officials were shown the latest developments in French nuclear research.

 Employees at both plants had been refused permission to present the General with a petition, and, as a safeguard against incidents, the Atomic Energy Commission decided to send employees home for the day.
 The employees had complained that, unlike other industrial bodies in France, they had no representatives in the management.
 Complaints have also been voiced about the recent decrees on national insurance contributions.
 The petition also asked for a statement on the future of the Atomic Energy Commission.